-- (1) A credit provider must ensure that its employees or agents are trained in respect of the matters to which this Act applies. - (2) If a credit provider makes use of agents for solicitation, completion or conclusion of credit agreements- - (a) the agents must show an identification card in the prescribed manner and form to any person with whom the agent interacts in the solicitation, completion or conclusion of credit agreements; and - (b) the credit provider must maintain a register in the prescribed manner and form of all agents.
+- (2) If a credit provider makes use of agents for solicitation, completion or conclusion of credit agreements- - (a) the agents must show an identification card in the prescribed manner and form to any person with whom the agent interacts in the solicitation, completion or conclusion of credit agreements; and - (b) the credit provider must maintain a register in the prescribed manner and form of all agents. - (3) If a person who is not an employee or agent of a credit provider, solicits, completes or concludes a credit agreement for or on behalf of a credit provider or a consumer- - (a) that person must be identified by name and identity number in the credit agreement; - (b) that person must disclose to the consumer in writing the amount of any fee or commission that will be paid if the agreement is concluded; and

+[paragraph (b) substituted by section 37(c) of Act 19 of 2014]

-- (3) If a person who is not an employee or agent of a credit provider, solicits, completes or concludes a credit agreement for or on behalf of a credit provider or a consumer- - (a) that person must be identified by name and identity number in the credit agreement; - (b) that person must disclose to the consumer the amount of any fee or commission that will be paid if the agreement is concluded; and - (c) any fee or commission to be charged to the consumer- - (i) must not exceed the prescribed amount; and - (ii) may be paid to that person only if the agreement is concluded.
+- (c) any fee or commission to be charged to the consumer- - (i) must not exceed the prescribed amount; and - (ii) may be paid to that person only if the agreement is concluded.